Pearl Hart: In popular culture

-Pearl Hart is the main character in the play Waiting Women by Latina playwright Silvia Gonzalez S.
+She was also portrayed by Beverly Garland in Season 4 Episode 34 Pearl Hart in Tales of Wells Fargo.

 The Danish rock band Volbeat has a song called "Pearl Hart" on the album Outlaw Gentlemen & Shady Ladies, released in 2013.

 In CBBC's Horrible Histories, Hart is played by Martha Howe-Douglas.
 Hart is portrayed as a "real Wild West legend" compared to the fictionalised antics of Billy the Kid and Wyatt Earp.